3.6 Strategic Communication Through Change

 AudiencePrimary needCommunication risk

-ExecutivesAligned narrative and sponsor expectationsLeaders contradict one another in public forums
+ExecutivesAligned narrative and sponsor expectationsLeaders contradict one another publicly

-ManagersPractical guidance and escalation pathsManagers improvise answers or avoid questions
+ManagersPractical guidance and escalation pathsManagers improvise or avoid questions

-EmployeesClear impact, timing, and supportSilence creates rumors and distrust
+EmployeesClear impact, timing, and supportSilence breeds rumors and distrust

-Listening is part of communication, not a separate courtesy.
-Feedback channels can reveal risks the project team missed, such as manager capacity, customer timing, accessibility barriers, or fairness concerns.
-The senior HR leader should make sure feedback is reviewed, categorized, and routed to decision owners.
+Listening is part of communication, not a courtesy.
+Feedback channels reveal risks the project team missed — manager capacity, customer timing, accessibility barriers, or fairness concerns.
+The senior leader ensures feedback is reviewed, categorized, and routed to decision owners, and that visible follow-up shows employees their input mattered (Bridges' neutral zone support).

-Weak exam answers often treat communication as a memo after decisions are final.
-Stronger answers prepare sponsors and managers before broader communication, especially when the issue is sensitive.
-That preparation helps leaders explain the change without overpromising or speculating.
+Weak exam answers treat communication as a memo after decisions are final.
+Stronger answers prepare sponsors and managers before broader communication, especially on sensitive issues, so leaders explain the change without overpromising or speculating.

-The best communication plans connect words to actions.
-If leaders say employee wellbeing matters but keep incentives that reward unsustainable workload, the message loses force.
-HR should help align messages, manager expectations, measures, and leadership behavior so the organization experiences one coherent change.
+The best plans connect words to actions.
+If leaders say wellbeing matters but keep incentives that reward unsustainable workload, the message loses force.
+HR aligns messages, manager expectations, measures, and leader behavior so the organization experiences one coherent change — the anchoring step that makes the new state stick.

 Test Your Knowledge